High-Intensity-Prototyping-Labs/CEX/README.md

 ## Goals
 1. To be POSIX and ANSI C compliant.
 2. To be freely distributed across popular package repositories.
-3. To add libc-like extensions and entirely new collections to the C language.
+3. To add new and adapted extensions to the C standard library in a libc-like fashion.

 ## FAQ
 ### Hasn't this been tried before?